For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

 An estimated 80 million people are currently infected in the U.S. That’s one out of every four people!
 Another 14 million become infected every year, and 85% of people will be infected with HPV at some point in their lifetime.
 More than 35,000 people will develop cancer from HPV each year.

 The Centers for Disease Control and Prevention (CDC) recommends two doses of the HPV vaccine for boys and girls at ages 11-12, but the vaccine can be given as young as 9.
 The vaccine is most effective from ages 9-12, but teens and young adults ages 13-26 who haven’t been vaccinated or haven’t completed their doses should do so as soon as possible.
 Starting at age 15, the recommendation is three doses of the vaccine.

 The HPV vaccine is approved for adults ages 27-45 but is less effective as people age.
+However, adults in this age range should consider the vaccine to prevent future infections and help contribute to herd immunity.
 Many insurance providers don’t provide coverage over age 26, meaning out-of-pocket costs.